 Laws governing noise exist in both provincially and federally regulated workplaces.
 Federally, the Canadian Occupational Health and Safety Regulations, Part VII, regulates the level of sound workers can be exposed to at work.

-Section 7.4 states no employee in a workplace shall be exposed to a noise exposure level that exceeds 87 decibels in any 24-hour period.
-Section 7.5 states employers shall wherever reasonably practicable use engineering controls or physical means other than hearing protectors to reduce exposure to sound to prescribed levels.
+Section (7.4) states no employee in a workplace shall be exposed to a noise exposure level that exceeds 87 decibels in any 24-hour period.
+Section (7.5) states employers shall wherever reasonably practicable use engineering controls, physical means, or administrative controls such as limiting the length of exposure, other than hearing protectors, to reduce exposure to sound to prescribed levels.
 If a worker may be exposed to sound greater than 87 decibels employers must provide them with hearing protection that meets CSA standards.
 Further, they must develop a training program in consultation with the joint health and safety committee (JHSC) on the fit, care and use of the hearing protection.

-In Ontario, regulations for Industrial Establishments, Mines and Mining Plants and the Offshore Oil and Gas Operators all address noise requirements.
+In Ontario, regulations for Industrial Establishments, Mines and Mining Plants and the Offshore Oil and Gas Operators all address noise.
+However, these requirements have been revoked and replaced with a new Ontario Noise Regulation (O. Reg.381/15), which comes into effect on July 1, 2016.